Axhutoxh/javascript/study/chapter2/README.md

         console.log("Printing h ");
         console.log(firstName[2]);  //output is h

-- In order to print last element of a string use <b>string.length method -1 </b>
+- In order to print last element of a string use <b>string.length -1 </b>

         console.log(firstName[firstName.length -1]);

-- space is also part of string .suppose we have a below string;
+- space is also part of string . suppose we have a below string;

         let firstName = "   Gohan   "

         console.log(firstName.length) //output is 11

-  output of above code is 11 because we have 6 space and 5 character . to avoid such space we have a string method <b>trim</b>
+  output of above code is 11 because we have 6 space and 5 character .

+  to avoid such spaces we have a string method <b>trim</b>

 <div dir="rtl">
     <a href="https://github.com/Axhutoxh/javascript/blob/main/study/chapter2/README.md"><< Next</a>